aljrico/blog/_posts/2020-06-07-efficient-looping.md

 You specify the column name you’re referring to by their name in a string, using the `j` parameter.
 And then you input the desired value in the `value` parameter.
-Note that the `set()` function can be more verbose and definitely less clear, but whas you lose in readibility you gain it on efficiency, so let’s measure that:
+Note that the `set()` function can be more verbose and definitely less clear, but bear with me because what you lose in readibility you gain it on efficiency.

+Now let's imagine that you need to iterate that process.
+That would mean you want to create a `j` column that is the result of multiplying the columns `j-1` and `j-2`, where `j` can be a very big number.

 ``` r
 # Create dummy data.table